mikaelvesavuori/minibook-better-apis/stability/canary-deployment.md

 >
 > The post describes parallel testing, which involves creating a complete test environment isolated from the production environment.
 I suspect most development teams are familiar with test environments.
 However, the post goes on to highlight the limitations of a test environment, including additional hardware costs, synchronization issues, unreliable testing and inaccurate capacity testing.
 >
-> The alternative is testing in production.
+> The alternative is **testing in production**.
 The post identifies the requirements to support this kind of testing:
 >
 > There are two basic requirements that emerge from testing in production, which also form the basis of multitenant architecture:
 >